 Ordinarily, we think of time as a succession of present 'nows' imagining it as a flowing stream.
 The present alone is real at any given moment, the past and the future being non-existent.
 According to Heidegger, this notion carries within it an element of truth, and, for him, time lies at the root of the structure of being.
-It is an existential structure which per-vades man's being-in-the-world.
+It is an existential structure which pervades man's being-in-the-world.
 The human person is not a thing or a set of events in time.

-121 'Alienation: People suppress a sense of alienation from the world by becoming absorbed in or tranquillized by the comforting ready-made schemes of beliefs and values which prevail in their societies.
+&lt;sup>121 'Alienation: People suppress a sense of alienation from the world by becoming absorbed in or tranquillized by the comforting ready-made schemes of beliefs and values which prevail in their societies.
 But this "tranquillized" life is at odds with the exercise of essential freedom.
 It is the life of people estranged from what is most essentially their own, hence from themselves'; Cooper, p.33.

-122 David E. Cooper states: 'All existentialist writers express disquiet about the subject-object picture [of the world] the sense than an alien world can afford no "reliability", or "home".
+&lt;sup>122 David E. Cooper states: 'All existentialist writers express disquiet about the subject-object picture [of the world] the sense than an alien world can afford no "reliability", or "home".
 This sense, in turn, derives from a picture of ourselves separated from the world as subjects from objects'; pp. 81-82.

-His being is stretched out into a future, past and present, which Heidegger calls the ecstasies of time.123 Time, according to this formulation, is the basic structure of the individual's existence.
-Heidegger offers a coherent explanation of the normally accepted view of time in terms of inauthentic existence.124 Such existence tries to escape from itself.
+His being is stretched out into a future, past and present, which Heidegger calls the ecstasies of time.
+123 Time, according to this formulation, is the basic structure of the individual's existence.
+Heidegger offers a coherent explanation of the normally accepted view of time in terms of inauthentic existence.
+124 Such existence tries to escape from itself.
 Instead of making the active choices which the moment offers, one forgets himself and becomes absorbed in the manipulation of artefacts or in the contemplation of the things that are there before one.
 Time is thus dissolved into a succession of things or events.

-In the latter part of Being and Time, where Heidegger turned his thoughts to the problem of time, he asserted that be human:

-Aristotle's essay on time is the first detailed interpretation of this phenomenon which has come down to us.
-Every subsequent account of time including Bergson's has been essentially determined by it.125 is to be 'thrown' into an already established cultural tradition, to 'fall' into a current situation and to 'project' into the eventual closing down of all one's possibilities, to be 'towards death'.
-In each case it is time that makes sense of being; that is, it makes it intelligible to us.126
+In the latter part of Being and Time, where Heidegger turned his thoughts to the problem of time, he asserted that is to be 'thrown' into an already established cultural tradition, to 'fall' into a current situation and to 'project' into the eventual closing down of all one's possibilities, to be 'towards death'.
+In each case it is time that makes sense of being; that is, it makes it intelligible to us.
+126